2-REC/hugo-myportfolio-theme/README.md

 ### SERVICES: Add your services

-The content of the "services" section of the homepage is fetch from the "services" data file.
+The content of the "SERVICES" section of the homepage is fetch from the "services" data file.

 The different parameters that can be used are:
 - "title": The title of the section.
 Typically "SERVICES" would be used.